Azaya89/azaya89.github.io/README.md

 `dodge()` is a function in Bokeh that shifts the bars horizontally so that they don't overlap.
 It takes three parameters: the name of the column to dodge, the amount to shift the bar (in this case, -0.25, 0.0, and 0.25), and the range of the x-axis.

-`legend`, a  property of a Bokeh figure that allows you to add a legend to the plot is used to add and customise the legend of the plot.
+`legend`, a  property of a Bokeh figure that allows you to add a legend to the plot.
+It is used to add and customise the legend of the plot.

 Always remember to run `output_notebook()` in order to display your plots inline if you are using jupyter notebook.